Dog Friendly

 We assess every hotel using the same published criteria, looking at real policies, access, and restrictions, so we deliver clear and consistent assessments every time.

-Our reviews explain what staying at a hotel is really like with a dog, covering rules, access, fees, and limitations, so you know exactly what to expect before you arrive.
+Our assessments explain what staying at a hotel is really like with a dog, based on published policies, access rules, fees, and limitations, so you know what to expect.

 Our Ranking System